wundergraph/router-examples/examples/complete/README.md

 ## 🚀 Getting Started

+Copy the example directory to your own repository.

 ### Choose Your Method

 Next step is to build and run the router.
 You can run these commands in every example directory.